 - Section 1, The Introduction, describes the rationale, history and methodology of the development of this model - Section 2, The Description of the Model, explains the model in context from a functional perspective with the help of a comprehensive graphical representation of all constructs, describes the format conventions for the formal specifications and lists the complete class and property definitions that make up the model.
 Whereas the first serves an overall understanding, the second is the reference for the individual declarations.
 Here a first reading may stop. - Section 3 describes the mapping of the entity-relationship model of FRBR to the object-oriented one.
 This section defines the transition from one form to the other, and serves as information for further understanding of the intended meaning of the object-oriented definition.
-It is also a proof that the object-oriented form is an alternative view of FRBR, and a proof of completeness of the object-oriented form with respect to the original. - Since the object-oriented model reuses, wherever appropriate, large parts of ISO21127, the CIDOC Conceptual Reference Model, section 4 provides a comprehensive list of all constructs used from ISO21127, together with their definitions following the version 5.0.4 maintained by CIDOC.
-Some of these constructs appear only in the mapping in section 3 and not in section 2, because they are generic in nature. - Section 5 contains an extension of the object-oriented model that gives an account of the identifier creation processes in cataloguing practice.
-It goes beyond FRBR, but the authors found it particularly useful to reflect cataloguing practice and the bibliographic notion of identity in context with the FRBR concepts.
-A generic part of it is going to be proposed as amendment to ISO21127.
+It is also a proof that the object-oriented form is an alternative view of FRBR, and a proof of completeness of the object-oriented form with respect to the original. - Since the object-oriented model reuses, wherever appropriate, large parts of ISO21127, the CIDOC Conceptual Reference Model, section 4 provides a comprehensive list of all constructs used from ISO21127, together with their definitions following the version 5.0.1 maintained by CIDOC.
+Some of these constructs appear only in the mapping in section 3 and not in section 2, because they are generic in nature. - Section 5 provides a more detailed description of the way identifier creation processes are modelled in FRBR{OO}.